 Then before cooking it, go crazy with some of your go-to pantry staples to ensure it tastes good.
 Especially since if you don't, it might be too tough to eat—literally.
 Like, you won't be able to chew it.
 "Rub the squash skin generously with olive oil, Himalayan pink sea salt, fresh cracked pepper, cinnamon, and turmeric for some warm aromatic flavors and anti-inflammatory benefits," Lockwood Beckerman says.
 And her cooking method of choice?
 Essentially turning them into healthy potato chips: "Cook the skin in the oven until it becomes crispy and dried out," she says.

 So the next time you make squash, enjoy the whole shebang by turning the skin into a hearty snack.
 Who knows?
 With a little added oil and seasoning, it might just become your favorite part.
+But before you do, ensure you master the basics by learning how to cook spaghetti squash (yep, we're talking about the whole darn thing).

 Turkey who?
 Get ready for glazed butternut squash to steal the Thanksgiving show.
 Or, get the deets on Costco's pre-prepped spaghetti squash for easy weeknight dinners.